zserge/zserge.github.io/input/nikl.md

 * list-based data structures (list.h)
 * FORTH virtual machine (ivm.h)

-For the IVM there is a simple comiler written in Python (see "/utils/ivmc").
+For the IVM there is a simple compiler written in Python (see "/utils/ivmc").

 HOW TO USE TESTS
 ----------------